RuggeroVisintin/SparkEngineWeb/README.md

 ## Usage

-Donwload latest release here: <https://github.com/RuggeroVisintin/SparkEngineWeb/releases/latest>.
+Download the latest release here: <https://github.com/RuggeroVisintin/SparkEngineWeb/releases/latest>.
 Then `npm i` and `npm build` to install dependencies and build the .js distribution file.

 You can now include it in your html page like so